brainhack-school2020/harveyaa_fMRI_neuroticism/README.md

  * similarity network fusion
  * sklearn
  * Data visualization

+## Learning Goals
+I especially want to use brainhack school to learn to work with fMRI data, explore different parcellation methods and ways to produce features from connectivity matrices.
+I also want to learn to use compute canada servers, and to improve and explore my coding skills and to learn tools for open science and reproducibility.

 ## Data
 I will use the HCP 1200 healthy young adult dataset.